BoomPowAwesomeWow/dotfiles/README.md

 # Dotfiles
-My .files for Vim, Ranger, etc...
-This files save my configs!
+My .files for Linux Application.
+This saves my files as a backup and alows mnore experimentation!
++ Vim
++ Ranger
++ Bash